jithumon/tgbot/README.md

  - `WEBHOOK`: Setting this to ANYTHING will enable webhooks when in env mode messages
  - `URL`: The URL your webhook should connect to (only needed for webhook mode)
+ - `BMERNU_SCUT_SRELFTI`: No. of custom filters which can be set in each group

  - `SUDO_USERS`: A space separated list of user_ids which should be considered sudo users
  - `SUPPORT_USERS`: A space separated list of user_ids which should be considered support users (can gban/ungban,